gzmatte/L803/README.md

 !
 DISCLAIMER !
 WINDOWS 1803 NO LONGER WORKS FOR VALORANT.
 FACEIT/GAMERSCLUB NOT EXPECTING TO WORK.
-If that matters for you, use my mirror [ATR](https://github.com/gzmatte/ATR) for any Windows 10/11.
+If that matters for you, use my project "ATR"
 `

 ```